kosamari/OneAppEveryday/README.md

 One Application Everyday
 ==============
+## This is an Archive repo
+### some apps moved to own repo.

-Challenge to start making things everyday.
+This was challenge to start making things everyday.
-- August 2nd : Countdown Timer
-- August 3rd : Average Image Color Picker
-- August 4th : Gist List
-- August 5th : Chrome Bookmark Extention

-// in need of backlog update
-// projects to update extention, statistical math library, image color picker update
-// add node-app
+In need to of documentation for most of projects.